 1. Financial and human resources

 40. When designing and implementing a dispute prevention and mitigation system, special arrangements may need to be made for prompt access to funding and resources.
 Establishment and operation of a coordination body would likely incur financial costs and human resources.
-As a result of settlement, a sum of compensation may be owed to an investor.
+As a result of settlement of a grievance, a sum of compensation may be owed to an investor.
 These costs are usually incurred on an ad hoc basis and do not necessarily follow the budgetary cycles of governments.
 There may be different methods of allocating the resources, for example, to the coordination body, if so established, or to the governmental or related agency that is responsible for the grievance or dispute.

 Comments